Clinician helping a patient review blood pressure readings

 Diuretics (Water Pills)

-Note: Doctors typically recommend taking diuretics in the morning so frequent urination does not interfere with sleep.
+• Note: Doctors typically recommend taking diuretics in the morning so frequent urination doesn't interfere with sleep.

 Beta-Blockers